l2brb/Sp3llsWizard/README.md

 #### Bisimulation

-To experimentally validate the correctness of our approach in the transmission and computation phases, we run a [bisimualtion](https://github.com/l2brb/Sp3llsWizard/tree/main/evaluation/bisimulation) test.
+To experimentally validate the correctness of our approach, we run a [bisimualtion](https://github.com/l2brb/Sp3llsWizard/tree/main/evaluation/bisimulation) test.
 To this end, we .
 We run the stand-alone MINERful... .
-The convergence results are available in [/output/](https://github.com/l2brb/Sp3llsWizard/tree/main/evaluation/bisimulation) in the form of a workflow net.
+The bisimulation test results are available in [/output/](https://github.com/l2brb/Sp3llsWizard/tree/main/evaluation/bisimulation).

 ### Performance analysis